-The processing of Form 1045 and the payment of the refund requested does not mean the IRS has accepted the items carried back to previous years as correct.
-If it is later determined from an examination of the tax return for the year of the carryback that the claimed deductions or credits are due to an overstatement of the value of property, negligence, disregard of rules, or substantial understatement of income tax, you may have to pay penalties.
+The processing of Form 1045 and the payment of the refund requested does not mean the IRS has accepted this application as correct.
+If it is later determined from an examination of your tax return that the claimed deductions or credits are due to an overstatement of the value of property, negligence, disregard of rules, or substantial understatement of income tax, you may have to pay penalties.
 Any additional tax will also generate interest compounded daily.